jaredreich/vue-notie/README.md

 ```

 ## Credit
-Thanks to [alfhen](https://github.com/alfhen) for originally creating this wrapper
+Thanks to [alfhen](https://github.com/alfhen) for originally creating this plugin.